 On another interesting note, the future author of the famous First World War poem “In Flanders Fields” also had his first combat experience in the Second Boer War (Canadian John McCrae).

-To read about Canada in the South African War in more detail, visit Canada’s Veterans site.
+To read a detailed account of Canada in the South African War visit Canada’s Veterans or Canadian History Bits.

 For a more succinct description, check out the Canadian War Museum version.

-Photo: Personnel of Strathcona's Horse en route to South Africa aboard S.S.
-Monterey (Photo credit: Library and Archives Canada / C-000171).
+Photo (main): Personnel of Strathcona's Horse en route to South Africa aboard S.S.
+Monterey (Photo credit: LAC C-000171).